“The PAL program at Curry College has helped me to become a strong writer and has given me the confidence to ask for

 - Summer Programs /

-- The College Search East (Summer Program for Rising High School Juniors and Seniors)
+- The College Search East: A Summer Program for High School Seniors with Learning Differences

-The College Search East (Summer Program for Rising High School Juniors and Seniors)
+The College Search East: A Summer Program for High School Seniors with Learning Differences

 The College Search East is an exciting, 2-week residential opportunity that will help students with learning differences prepare for their college search.

 What better place to do it than in the Boston area, the birthplace and hub of higher education, and at Curry College, the nation's first postsecondary college to formally welcome students with learning challenges?